robertomorel/degreecertificate/README.md

 - There is a implicit server, but we don´t have any concern about scaling it, configuring it, its infra or its needed containers.
   - If we decide to use Amazon, for example, all those steps are made by the AWS available services.

+> Amazon API Gateway is responsible to mapped all routes using the URL in order to know exactly which function should be executed

 ### Advantages
 - Lower cost
 - Practical e faster to build to a production